-Wild Leap Brew Co. is proud to announce the release of a heavier and richer new double India pale ale named ‘Upright.’
+Wild Leap Brew Co. is proud to announce the release of a heavier and richer new double IPA: ‘Upright.’

 “It’s reminiscent of a beer that’s really popular in the Northeast, so we named it Upright,” said head brewer Chris Elliott.
 “If you were pointing to that area on a map and indicating its proximity from LaGrange, it would be up and to the right.”